dhirajsriram/Pokedex-React-V2/README.md

 ### Deployment Stratergy

 - The application has been deployed in the following domain (https://healthdex.netlify.com/)
--
+- The server follows continuous deployment.
+Netlify is linked to the github repo.
+Any commits made the repo triggers the build command on the server and serves the latest version of the code.

+## Design

+The entire application follows the material design standards.
+[Material-ui](https://material-ui.com/) was used as the default design framework.

-## Description
+## Pages

-The application works over the following pages
+The application follows a page wise approach to display the content.
+The pages are routed in an SPA fashion using React-router.
+Following are the list of pages in the application
 - Home
-- Lising
+- Listing
 - Description

-## Design

-The entire application follows the

 ### Home

 The home page gives us a list view of all the pokemon sorted in an ascending order based on their number.
+Following are the features it provides
-There is also an All types button on the top right corner that helps us filter the pokemon based on their types.
+- The user may use the filter button to the top right to filter pokemon based on their types.
+- The user may click on the hamburger icon to the top left to open up the side navigation.
+-

 **Following is a code snippet related to the functionality**
 ```js